alex-hladun/battleShip/README.md

 * Game may crash if board is set too small.
 Need to add constraints to make sure this isn't possible.

+* Bug that appears ocassionally where user can't start a new game.

 * Set max size for game board setting.

 * Set up a server with express to serve the game and allow players to play against each other.